-Financing activities in fiscal 2016 resulted in a cash inflow of \$15,471 which included increase in bank indebtedness of \$6,983, increase in long-term bank debt of \$3,390, proceeds from issue of Common shares \$5,937 (which included net proceeds from equity raise of \$5,819 and proceeds from issue of Common shares on exercise of share options of \$118), and funding from non-controlling interests of \$390, offset by repayments of long-term bank debt of \$1,229.
-Funds from increase in bank indebtedness, long term bank debt and proceeds from issue of Common shares were mainly used for the acquisition of Teledyne PCT business and Photo Etch during fiscal 2016.
-Cash used by financing activities in fiscal 2015 resulted in a cash outflow of \$1,151 which included repayments of subordinated loan of \$5,110 and repayments of long-term bank debt of \$1,687 offset by proceeds from long term bank debt of \$5,341 and proceeds from issue of common shares on exercise of share options of \$305.
+Financing activities in fiscal 2016 resulted in a cash inflow of \$15,471 which included an increase in bank indebtedness of \$6,983, an increase in long-term bank debt of \$3,390, proceeds from issue of common shares of \$5,937 (which included net proceeds from equity raise of \$5,819 and proceeds from issue of common shares on exercise of share options of \$118), and funding from non-controlling interests of \$390, offset by repayments of long-term bank debt of \$1,229.
+Funds raised via the increase in bank indebtedness & long term bank debt as well as the equity raise were mainly used for the Teledyne PCT and PhotoEtch transactions during fiscal 2016.